Gregorian mission: Church building

 Bede relates that after the mission's arrival in Kent and conversion of the king, they were allowed to restore and rebuild old Roman churches for their use.
 One such was Christ Church, Canterbury, which became Augustine's cathedral church.
 Archaeological evidence for other Roman churches having been rebuilt is slight, but the church of St Pancras in Canterbury has a Roman building at its core, although it is unclear whether that older building was a church during the Roman era.
 Another possible site is Lullingstone, in Kent, where a religious site dating to 300 was found underneath an abandoned church.

 Soon after his arrival, Augustine founded the monastery of Saints Peter and Paul, to the east of the city, just outside the walls, on land donated by the king.
 After Augustine's death, it was renamed St Augustine's Abbey.
-This foundation has often been claimed as the first Benedictine abbey outside Italy, and that by founding it Augustine introduced the Rule of St. Benedict into England, but there is no evidence that the abbey followed the Benedictine Rule at the time of its foundation.
+This foundation has often been claimed as the first Benedictine abbey outside Italy, and that by founding it Augustine introduced the Rule of Saint Benedict into England, but there is no evidence that the abbey followed the Benedictine Rule at the time of its foundation.